hoangcaominh/RealTimeDRCPointsDisplayer/README.md

+# Note
+I don't know whether the program displays the status correctly so it is better to manually count points then compare it to the program's.
+If you find it show incorrectly, please tell me so I can fix it :).

 # RealTimeDRCPointsDisplayer
-A console application that counts DRC points for you during your run or your replay.
+A console (for now) application that counts DRC points for you during your run or your replay.

 # What's new
-- LoLK is now supported
-- Calculating system is updated to 12/27/2018
-- Fixed bugs
+All Windows maingames, PoFV and GFW are now supported

 # Installing and Recommendation
 - You just need to download the folder to whereever you want in your PC.
 Creating a shortcut on the desktop is recommended.